Attractions

 Access by boat.
 Seløya lies between Flornes and Ånuglo, south-east of Onarheim.

-The bedrock on the east side of Tysnes is for the most part limestone.
-This has been used for lime burning for several hundred years, and gave the farms in the area an extra and welcome source of income until around 1900.
+The bedrock on the eastern side of Tysnes is rich in limestone.
+This has been exploited for lime burning for several hundred years and provided farms in the area with an important supplementary source of income until around 1900.
+The finished lime was shipped, among other places, to Bergen and used in building construction.

-The kiln is located by Flakkavågen about 2 km south of Onarheim.
-Parking and information board by the main road.
+The kiln is located by Flakkavågen, approximately 2 km south of Onarheim.
+Parking and an information board can be found by the main road.
+Note: some overgrown vegetation in the area.

 WWII memorial on Reksteren